 - Canada’s liberal citizenship naturalization process allows international students to count time spent on a study permit towards citizenship residency days requirements.

-There are hundreds of institutions to choose from.
+There are hundreds of institutions to choose from for international students in Canada.
 You may already have some idea as to which areas of study are of interest to you, or a preference with regard to the type of institution and location.

 - Universities Canada offers a strong database for beginning your search.